Indiana Bishops Issue Historic Pastoral Letter on Poverty

-Pilgrimage to World Meeting on Families?
+World Meeting on Families

 The Office of Family Life of Catholic Charities announces that the Vatican is hosting the 8th World Meeting on Families in September 2015 in Philadelphia (September 22-27, 2015).
-We are assessing the diocesan interest in traveling to and attending the meeting as pilgrims together.
+To find out more click here.